William Beatson: England

+New Zealand

+On 8 September 1851 William Beatson arrived at Lyttelton, New Zealand with his family aboard the Midlothian and journeyed by boat to Nelson, arriving 7 November.
+Beatson's motivation for moving was to establish a rural life with a farm and for health reasons.
+After arriving in Nelson, Beatson lived in Suburban South (Later renamed to Stoke) with his family.
+Beatson's first building designed in New Zealand was likely Guthrie Grange his private home.
+Despite designing his own home Beatson is not known to have practiced architecture until 1857 and did not record his profession as architect on the rates roll until 1859.
+Beatson likely returned to architecture due to the poor finances of his farm.

 Beatson understood the desire of his fellow settlers to retain the comfort of "Englishness" in their new homeland.
 However, he also understood the challenges and advantages of the New Zealand environment.
 This was a land prone to earthquakes that could damage, if not destroy, buildings built from stone; but unlike Victorian Britain, New Zealand had an abundance of timber.
 Beatson was probably persuaded by the Gothic revival that was influencing many of his contemporaries in England, therefore, his new work often utilised carved timber columns.
 However, instead of the traditional use of stone, he developed his own weatherboard walls to infill and brace his structures.

 William Beatson was Nelson's most prolific architect.
 His contributions included the Wesleyan Church, additions to Christ Church Cathedral (1859), the Union Bank of Australia, the Anglican Church at Richmond, St Barnabas Church at Stoke and several residences.
 He also designed several commercial buildings; his first project being a warehouse and offices for Morrison and Sclanders in Hardy Street (1863).
 Beatson's commercial buildings reflected a familiarity with the Italianate style that he acquired while working with Wallen.

 In 1859, Beatson was engaged to design Nelson College.
 Constrained by a budget and also torn between the potential risk to such a large number of students in the event of fire or earthquake, Beatson opted for a wooden building in a modest Jacobian style.
 The college was completed in 1861, but it was destroyed by fire in 1904 and the handsome new brick replacement was seriously damaged in the 1929 Murchison earthquake.
 This building was eventually replaced with a concrete structure.

+Beatson died 13 January 1870 and his son, Charles Beatson, took over his practice and contracts.

+Personal life

+Beatson married Maria Wallen, John Wallen's daughter, at St Botolph-without-Bishopsgate June 16 1830.

+Beatson was a lay preacher and often requested to preach at the churches he designed.
+Beatson was a Low Church Protestant.

+Legacy

+A memorial plaque to Beatson is located in St Barnabas' Church, Stoke; Beatson had designed the church.